RTX/Docker-Workshop/201 Start A Swarm Cluster/README.md

 to help you see the way swarm work we will run a container that serves as a UI for our swarm

-To do it we will use ManoMaManoMarks/docker-swarm-visualizer and we eill run it on our Swarm Manager you can find it on https://github.com/ManoMarks/docker-swarm-visualizer
+To do it we will use ManoMaManoMarks/docker-swarm-visualizer and run it on our Swarm Manager you can find it on https://github.com/ManoMarks/docker-swarm-visualizer

 We are running our cli connect to the host